Skip to content

 What is an MCP server?

 An MCP server is a service that exposes tools, resources, and prompts to AI models through the Model Context Protocol.
-It acts as the bridge between an AI coding agent and the external data sources or capabilities the agent needs — in AppHandoff's case, live project contracts, scan results, tickets, and API specifications.
+It acts as the bridge between an AI coding agent and the external data sources or capabilities the agent needs — in AppHandoff's case, handoff tickets, roles, milestones, and published API contracts.

 Which MCP clients does AppHandoff support?